bixycler/UniinfoNotes/pages/Mind Jungle.md

 	  collapsed:: true
 		- ((6651ecba-793d-43c5-8020-a9f260b032d8)) ((666baccf-6be1-4b9a-b186-f883ea04daf1)) is the collection of notes about ((66537a44-f579-4fcc-a02b-2f32d0d409fc)), originally started by ((66536578-c4d3-43f1-b35c-bf71120f0570)).
 This meta-note about UniinfoNotes is a note in UniinfoNotes itself.
 		- ((665f1a5c-6c98-4785-a177-3cd01507595d)) https://github.com/bixycler/UniinfoNotes
+			- `log` branch
+			  is the **working branch** containing `Auto saved by Logseq` commits as well as manual checkpoint commits to be squashed & cherry-picked into the ((67138523-d69f-4836-bff7-e464d913b6eb)).
+			- `main` branch
+			  id:: 67138523-d69f-4836-bff7-e464d913b6eb
+			  is the official branch.
 		- ((665359ff-79f1-4669-b10b-f2b0e633a7c1))
 		  collapsed:: true
 			- ((66978876-9378-4059-8783-868d041e8e2e)) are used to share doc content between places.